ucdavis/cru-computing/collections/_purchasing/Aggie-Enterprise-Updates.markdown

 * Support creating requisitions in the Aggie Enterprise in a similar way we do with KFS
 * Support new Chart of Accounts
 * Update fields needed for the AE requisitions (These should be similar to the ones we use for KFS like Unit of Measurement)

+## Planned Changes 2023-05-19
+* We expect that orders needed to be completed in KFS must be done before November 22, 2023.
+Otherwise they will need to be completed in Aggie Enterprise when it goes live January 1st 2024.
+* Currently we are expecting external accounts to be completed by workgroup account managers.
+If it is an external account it will be noticeable.
+* Sync accounts in the workgroup will no longer do anything and will eventually be removed.
+* Delivery location information and vendor information will be pulled from Aggie Enterprise, but we will do our best to do this automatically until the departmental admins can update their workgroups.